DInnaD/labnotebook/content/lab-notebook/2011-05-06-reproducible-research-large-data-sets-and-si2.md

 ---
+categories:
+- open-science
 comments: true
-date: 2011-05-06 19:24:03
+date: 2011-05-06T19:24:03Z
-layout: post
+redirects:
+- /wordpress/archives/1592
+- /archives/1592
 slug: reproducible-research-large-data-sets-and-si2
 title: 'Reproducible Research, Large data sets, and SI2 '
-redirects: [/wordpress/archives/1592, /archives/1592]
-categories:
-- open-science
+url: /2011/05/06/reproducible-research-large-data-sets-and-si2/
 ---

 What follows are my notes from May 6th, 2011 expressing the ideas that would ultimately coalesce into the [rOpenSci](ropensci.org) project.
 Much of this was turned into an email to Duncan and Todd, whose feedback was invaluable in working through this, and several others.
 (The reference to SI2 refers to [an NSF call](http://www.nsf.gov/pubs/2011/nsf11539/nsf11539.htm) from about that time, which also stimulated my thinking on this matter.)
 Since then I've learned quite a bit about these tools, with which I now feel quite comfortable.
 I stumbled across this private note in my notebook today, and figured it could take it's place as part of my public notebook.